 To say that Hera, wife of Zeus, had it in for her step-son is an understatement at best.
-Hercules, better known as Hercules (Greek vs. Roman), was a hero of epic proportions, and a constant reminder to Hera of of Zeus’ many infidelities.
+Herakles, better known as Hercules (Greek vs. Roman), was a hero of epic proportions, and a constant reminder to Hera of of Zeus’ many infidelities.

 Worse still, Zeus dotted over the boy.

 So much so that he attempted to trick Hera into suckling the infant Hercules, which would have made Hercules immortal.
 When the child clamped down on Hera’s breast, she pulled away, squirting milk across the heavens.